LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 ## What is a body parser?

-An HTTP request (at least for those using the POST and PUT operations) contains a body.
-This body can be formatted with any format specified in the Content-Type header.
-A **body parser** transforms this request body into a Scala value.
+An HTTP PUT or POST request contains a body.
+This body can use any format, specified in the `Content-Type` request header.
+In Play, **body parser** transforms this request body into a Scala value.

-However the request body for an HTTP request can be very large and a **body parser** can't just wait and load the whole data set into memory before parsing it.
-A `BodyParser[A]` is basically an `Iteratee[Array[Byte],A]`, meaning that it receives chunks of bytes (as long as the Web browser upload some data) and computes a value of type `A` as result.
+However the request body for an HTTP request can be very large and a **body parser** can’t just wait and load the whole data set into memory before parsing it.
+A `BodyParser[A]` is basically an `Iteratee[Array[Byte],A]`, meaning that it receives chunks of bytes (as long as the web browser uploads some data) and computes a value of type `A` as result.

-Let's take some examples:
+Let’s consider some examples.

 - A **text** body parser could accumulate chunks of bytes into a String, and give the computed String as result (`Iteratee[Array[Byte],String]`).
 - A **file** body parser could store each chunk of bytes into a local file, and give a reference to the `java.io.File` as result (`Iteratee[Array[Byte],File]`).
 - A **s3** body parser could push each chunk of bytes to Amazon S3 and give a the S3 object id as result (`Iteratee[Array[Byte],S3ObjectId]`).

-Additionally a **body parser** has access to the HTTP request headers before starting parsing the request body and has the opportunity to run some precondition checks.
-It can for example check that some HTTP headers are properly set, or that the user trying to upload a large file has the permission to do it.
+Additionally a **body parser** has access to the HTTP request headers before it starts parsing the request body, and has the opportunity to run some precondition checks.
+For example, a body parser can check that some HTTP headers are properly set, or that the user trying to upload a large file has the permission to do so.

 > **Note**: That's why a body parser is not really an `Iteratee[Array[Byte],A]` but more precisely a `Iteratee[Array[Byte],Either[Result,A]]`, meaning that it has the opportunity to send directly an HTTP result itself (typically `400 BAD_REQUEST`, `412 PRECONDITION_FAILED` or `413 REQUEST_ENTITY_TOO_LARGE`) if it decides than it is not able to compute a correct value for the request body

-Once the body parser finishes it job and give back a value of type `A`, the corresponding `Action` function is executed and the computed body value is passed into the request.
+Once the body parser finishes its job and gives back a value of type `A`, the corresponding `Action` function is executed and the computed body value is passed into the request.

-## Reminder about Actions
+## More about Actions

 Previously we said that an `Action` was a `Request => Result` function.
-This is not totally true.
-Let's have a more precise look at the `Action` trait:
+This is not entirely true.
+Let’s have a more precise look at the `Action` trait:

 ```
 trait Action[A] extends (Request[A] => Result) {